bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 This article assumes you're familiar with how to:
 * interact with BigCommerce's API environment
 * create apps using DevTools
-* buildi apps on BigCommerce
+* building apps on BigCommerce
 * generate app API credentials

 If this is your first time developing with BigCommerce APIs, it might be helpful to checkout our API [Quick Start](https://developer.bigcommerce.com/api-docs/getting-started/making-requests) before beginning this guide.